kubernetes-study-guide/Kubernetes-Study-Guide/Part-01/01_About_this_course/About_this_course.md

 # Kubernetes By Example

 The course takes a learn-by-doing approach so that you get acquainted with as many of the kubernetes features as quickly as possible.
 At it's core, Kubernetes is all about using the  `kubectl` command along with yaml files that you feed into it.
 That's why this course is primarily focused on how to write these yaml files and then feeding them into the `kubectl`.

-This course is a follow along hands-on guide to Kubernetes and cover as much of the kubernetes feature as possible.
 The hope is that you'll understand and learn kubernetes faster by seeing it in action and following along.

 ## Certified Kubernetes Administrator